dailystory/docs/articles/sdk/dotnet.md

----
-layout: _ArticleLayout
+{
-title: DailyStory .NET SDK Documentation
+title: 'DailyStory .NET SDK Documentation',
-description: Documentation for DailyStory's .NET SDK
+description: 'Documentation for DailyStory\'s .NET SDK' }
----
 # DailyStory .NET SDK
 The DailyStory .NET SDK is an [open source library hosted on GitHub](https://github.com/dailystory/SDKs/tree/master/DotNet) used by .NET developers to integrate DailyStory's capabilities into their .NET application.